tomaki19/git-multi-repo/README.md

 ## Omitting Repositories
 With the `git multi-repo --omit <repository-list>` parameter a list of repsitories can be omitted.<br>The `<repository-list>` needs to be comma separated (e.g. repo0,repo1).

+## Clone Repositories
+The git clone command is captured by `git-multi-repo` and used to clone all repositories specified in the repo dictionary file (`.git-multi-repo`).

 # Install
 Copy `git-multi-repo` to a directory included in your system PATH and make it executable.